The 2014 Composers’ Competition is now OPEN!

 - A completed PayPal transaction for $21.

-The judges will meet and adjudicate during the month of May 2013 and endeavor to complete the process soon thereafter.
+The judges will meet and adjudicate during the summer and endeavor to complete the process soon thereafter.
 If they choose more than one winner, the $500 prize will be split between the winners.
-Subsequent possible performances of the winning works will be arranged over the course of the following year, probably for a concert season later than 2014.
+Subsequent possible performances of the winning works will be arranged over the course of the following year, probably for a concert season later than 2015.
 If the League is able to arrange a performance, the composer of the winning work must supply a conductor’s score and parts at his or her cost.

 Questions should be addressed to email@example.com.